wazuh/wazuh-documentation/source/user-manual/automatic-remediation/index.rst

 How it works
 ------------

+.. thumbnail:: ../../images/manual/automatic-remediation/automatic-remediation.png
+  :title: Command monitoring
+  :align: center
+  :width: 100%

 1. When is an **Active response** triggered?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 An **Active response** can be triggered by a specific alert, alert level or rule group as configured in the ossec.conf file, where a script is configured to execute with a certain rule/group.  **Active responses** are either stateful or stateless responses.
 Stateful responses will undo the action after a specified period of time while stateless responses are one-time actions.

 2. Where are **Active response** actions executed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^